 The estimations of $\mathbb{E}[\Delta F_{\ell} ]$ at all levels are performed independently.
 As a result, the variance of $\big<F_{L} \big>$ is given by

-The evaluation of $\mathbb{E}[{F}_0]$ is computationally inexpensive on the coarse grid $G_{0}$.
-Computational costs of $\mathbb{E}[\Delta{F}_\ell]$ increase from level to level due to grid refinement.
-However, $\mathbb{E}[\Delta{F}_\ell]$ decreases with each level and the variance $\mathbb{V}[\Delta F_{\ell}]$ becomes smaller.
+The evaluation of each $F_0$ sample is computationally inexpensive on the coarse grid $G_{0}$.
+Computational costs of $\Delta F_\ell$ increase from level to level due to grid refinement.
+However, the magnitude of $\Delta F_\ell$ decreases with each level and the variance $\mathbb{V}[\Delta F_{\ell}]$ decreases.
 Hence, fewer samples may be needed if the variance $\mathbb{V}[\Delta F_{\ell}]$ is far less than $\mathbb{V}[F_{\ell}]$.
-MLMC enables one to minimize the cost of calculations for a given target accuracy of the functional $\big<{F}_L\big>$.
-The number of independent random samples used in MLMC at different levels can be optimized taking into account the rate of weak convergence, decrease in variance, and increase in computational costs.
-The optimization algorithm of MLMC is described below in Sec \ref{sec:mlmc-opt}.
+MLMC enables one to minimize the computational cost for a given target accuracy of the functional $\big<{F}_L\big>$.
+The number of independent random samples used in MLMC at different levels can be optimized, taking into account the rate of weak convergence, the decrease in variance, and the increase in computational cost.
+The optimization algorithm of MLMC is described below in Section \ref{sec:mlmc-opt}.